Important Information and General Notes | Canada

 - Shearwall sheathing shall not have vertical joints at any of the specified compression members except at the shearwall perimeter.

-- See pages 33 and 35 of the catalogue for shearwall edge nailing details.
+- See the relevant pages of the catalogue for shearwall edge nailing details.

-- When installing hex nuts or Isolator Nuts on the Strong-Rod™ threaded rod, make the nut snug on the bearing plate and tighten an additional 1/2 turn.
+- When installing hex nuts on the Strong-Rod™ threaded rod, make the nut snug on the bearing plate and tighten an additional 1/2 turn.

 Terms and Conditions of Sale